yanQval/yao-archlab-s20/lab1/lab1-handout.md

    Assume your `lab1-c.c`, `lab1-mips.S` and their output `gauss-c.pixel`, `gauss-mips.pixel` respectively.

    [hint] You may compile it use your native gcc compiler.
-For checking its correctness, `python parse_pixel.py gauss-c.pixel`
+To check its correctness, `python parse_pixel.py gauss-c.pixel`

    `./compile.sh lab1-c`

    `./spim -lab1-dev file lab1-c.S`

+   Lab1 supports 2 modes of spim-timingmodel (spim-t).
+In developing mode execution trace is demonstrated. `stdin`/`stdout` is used.
+You can test it with small input cases.
+In release mode execution trace is hidden and all IOs are directed from/to specified files: `./spim -lab1-rel inputfile outputfile file assembly.S`

    For simplicity, TA provides a simple MIPS and C starter file.
 Complete all TODOs.